KyleDietrich/python_practice_codewars/README.md

 # Python Practice Workspace

-This workspace is for Python refresher tutorials.
+This workspace is for Python coding challenges from https://www.codewars.com/